The Canaan Dog temperament is intelligent, alert and active. And he is naturally skeptical of strangers unless you convince him otherwise.

-There are six traits that are “need-to-know” about the Canaan Dog temperament.
-What follows are clear explanations of these traits.
+There are seven traits that are “need-to-know” about the Canaan Dog temperament and general behaviors.

 The Canaan is a loving family dog.